Zambia court overturns ban on main opposition party

 The Movement for Multiparty Democracy (MMD), which ruled the country for 2 decades until last year, had its party status revoked in March for failing to pay annual registration fees.

-The party, which holds a third of the seats in parliament, challenged the legality of the suspension and high court judge Jane Kabuka ruled in its favor.
+The party, which holds a third of the seats in parliament, challenged the legality of the suspension and high court judge Jane Kabuka ruled in its favour.

 “An option of a fine should have been considered.
 The said deregistration is hereby quashed,” Kabuka said.